zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/tutorial-batch-operations.md

 {% endhighlight %}

 ## Purpose
-Updating or deleting data with SaveChanges require to load data first which significantly reduce application performance.
+Updating or deleting data with SaveChanges requires to load data first which significantly reduces application performance.

-It also becomes kind of weird to have to load an entity to after deleting it.
+It also becomes kind of weird to have to load an entity after deleting it.

 Batch Operations are executed directly on the database side which provides the best performance available.